Made an enquiry for a heater service in the evening, got a call first thing in the morning and offered a service appointment same day. Great service!

 So in the event that, you need a Rinnai gas heater service, in the first place call us.

-After all, it’s dangerous if you try to service your Rinnai gas heater by yourself.
+After all, it’s dangerous if you try to service your Rinnai gas heater by yourself (We are fully insured and licensed gas fitters License number # 302129C)

 By and large, these should be done by an authorised technician.
 Ultimately, our Rinnai Gas Heater service experts come to you.

-Our Rinnai Gas Heater Service Team also provide gas bayonet connections.
+Our Rinnai Gas Heater Service Team also provide gas bayonet connections checks and a carbon monoxide detection.
 These are required for the gas supply to to your Rinnai gas heater that is installed in your home or business.

-We also take care of your gas appliance which is serviced by a gas fitter.
+We also take care of all you Rinnai and other brand gas appliance which is serviced by a gas fitter.

 Generally that means the filter needs to be removed and cleaned.
 However, the electric part of the unit must be turned OFF and unplugged, before the filter is removed for cleaning, The unit should remain that way, until the filter is replaced.
 Then plug the unit back in, turn the Master ON/OFF Switch to ON and the unit will revert back to its original factory settings.
 From there, you can set it however you like.